apache/drill/_docs/develop-custom-functions/030-developing-an-aggregate-function.md

 title: "Developing an Aggregate Function"
 parent: "Develop Custom Functions"
 ---
-Create a class within a Java package that implements Drill’s aggregate interface into the program.
+The API for developing aggregate custom functions is at the alpha stage and intended for experimental use only.
+To experiment with this API, create a class within a Java package that implements Drill’s aggregate interface into the program.
 Include the required information for the function.
 Your function must include data types that Drill supports, such as INTEGER or BIGINT.
 For a list of supported data types, refer to the [SQL Reference]({{ site.baseurl }}/docs/supported-data-types/).